Photo provided by Prof Mike Young.

 - With the formation of the Division of Land Use and Protection, Reg French, formerly head of the Soil Conservation Branch was appointed its first Chief.

 The fisheries function was transferred into the Department (Agriculture and Fisheries) in October 1975.
 At the insistence of the Public Service Board the former Department of Fisheries was split into two sections, research and licensing/enforcement.
 The unsatisfactory nature of this arrangement became more and more apparent.
-Subsequently the Public Service Board approval was given to establish a Fisheries Division combining all elements under one functional leader.
+After strong representation by the Department, the Public Service Board approval was given to establish a Fisheries Division combining all elements under one functional leader.
 This led to the appointment of Ian Kirkegaard, from within the Fisheries Branch, as head of the Division.

 With the return of a Liberal Government in September 1979, the Fisheries Division was immediately excised and became once more a separate Department of Fisheries, to honour an election promise to the fishing industry.

 Policy and planning

 A Policy and Planning Unit was established under JC Potter with a small staff (Radcliffe and Gary Oborn).